PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 gate and Pad's required direct companion remain explicit invariants;
 Slice/Split/Add remain plan-aware.
 This removes another net 74 lines from the central lowerer.
+The public compatibility wrapper also aggregates its eleven float and thirteen quantized family counters through explicit key tuples and two sums, then adds the legacy counter.
+This preserves the single historical return key while removing another net 110 repeated lowerer lines.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and